Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Transformer s in MML

 \subsubsection{Late Fusion}

-In late fusion, each data modality is processed independently by its Transformer model, and the branch outputs are concatenated and passed through the final classifier.
+In late fusion, each data modality is processed independently by its own Transformer model, the branch outputs are concatenated and passed through the final classifier.
 Late fusion allows the model to capture the unique features of each modality while still learning their joint representation.
-Sun \emph{et al.}~\cite{MMdepression} proposed a multi-modal adaptive late fusion transformer network for estimating the levels of depression.
-Their model independently extracts long-term temporal information from audio and visual data and then fuses weights at the end to learn joint representation.
+Sun \emph{et al.} proposed a multi-modal adaptive late fusion Transformer network for estimating the levels of depression \cite{MMdepression}.
+Their model extracts long-term temporal information from audio and visual data independently and then fuses weights at the end to learn a joint representation of data.